Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 OPAL-0006 - Neurodegenerative: Oncology (metastatic) - Discovery unknown

-Commenting on the above data from the table and the infographics, Insilico Medicine has shown remarkable pipeline growth over the past five years.
-Specifically, the company has launched 31 therapeutic programs targeting diverse indications, with 21 preclinical candidates nominated from 2021 and nine more in 2022, and a total of 10 pipelines receiving IND approval.
+Commenting on the above data from the table and the infographics, Insilico Medicine has shown notable pipeline growth over the past five years.
+Specifically, the company has launched 31 therapeutic programs targeting diverse indications, with 22 preclinical candidates nominated from 2021 and nine more in 2022, and a total of 10 pipelines receiving IND approval.
 At present, the leading Insilico program for idiopathic pulmonary fibrosis (IPF) was discovered from concept to Phase I trials in just under 30 months and is now in Phase 2 clinical trials in both the United States and China, while five other programs are in Phase 1.

 Additionally, several clinical assets have been out-licensed or co-developed with third parties, including recent milestone payment.
 These accomplishments appear to highlight a significant productivity boost, yet the question remains whether they definitively prove that AI technologies — rather than more conventional R&D structures and partnerships — are the key drivers behind this rapid expansion.